 Big League Chew has made softball a huge priority in promoting their brand.
 The company partnered with National Pro Fastpitch (NPF) for the start of the league’s 2019 season to help Big League Chew promote the game’s professional ranks and a sport that’s largely been forgotten in the national spotlight.

 The next time you walk past a busy concession stand at your local park, take a peek behind the counter at what kind of Big League Chew they have in stock.
-Chances are high that you’re going to see a variety of bubble gum flavors and choices — for both the boys AND the girls — just like it should be.
+Chances are high that you’re going to see a variety of bubble gum flavors, like sour apple, cotton candy, watermelon or blue raspberry, and different pouch choices — for both the boys AND the girls — just like it should be.